Math Software Online: MathScore.com

 The question is

-How many more miles did he run on Tuesday than on Wednesday?
+How many more miles did she run on Friday than on Saturday?

 Which operation should you use?